comaps/website/content/news/2025-12-16/1/index.md

 All of these are great achievements, even more so given this important fact:
 **CoMaps is fully made by volunteers!**
-This starts at organizing community input, continues to the software development, creating the translations and maintaining our infrastructure maintenance, and our outreach/communication efforts.
+This starts at organizing community input, continues to the software development, creating the translations, maintaining our infrastructure, and our outreach/communication efforts.

 **This also means we need your help to keep CoMaps running.**
 As shown, there are many ways in which one can contribute to CoMaps to help the project.
-For some of you, that might mean spending some time to donate your skills to CoMaps For example, by helping us test upcoming features in test builds, reporting bugs and giving us feedback.
+For some of you, that might mean spending some time to donate your skills to CoMaps.
+For example, by helping us test upcoming features in test builds, reporting bugs and giving us feedback.
 Or by spreading the word about CoMaps and answering the questions of users and community members in different places.
 Maybe you speak another language beyond English?
 Then we'd love your help with improving our translations.